Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 For the treatment of AIDS patients.

-Studies have shown that a lack of selenium in a man's body increases the risk of developing prostate cancer.
-In addition, selenium increases sperm motility and blood flow to male genitals, which can help with male infertility.
+Studies have shown that a lack of selenium in a man’s body increases the risk of developing prostate cancer.
+In addition, selenium increases sperm motility and blood flow to the male genitals, which can help with male infertility.

 Oil is extracted from the nuts, which has amazing properties.
-It turns out a beautiful pure yellow color with a very pleasant taste and aroma.
+It turns out to be a beautiful pure yellow color with a very pleasant taste and aroma.
 This oil is used as medicinal oil for massage and for treatment, in particular acrodermatitis.
 It moisturizes and nourishes the skin well.

 How many Brazil nuts can you eat per day?